ryskov/DeckShot/README.md

-# Deckarazzi (temporary name)
+# DeckShot (temporary name)
-Deckarazzi easily crops out your deck from your Hearthstone screenshots.
+Deckarazzi crops out your deck from your Hearthstone screenshots.
 It also features a view of the newest deck, so this can be added as a window-view in OBS.

 ## Feature roadmap
 - Cropping out deck-list from screenshots in 'My Collection'
+	- Automatic detection of new screenshots on desktop (from Hearthstone) (done)
 	- Cropping of decks not filling the list vertically (done)
 	- Cropping of decks filling the list exactly vertically
 	- Concatenation of two screenshot of the same deck, one scrolled to the top, other scrolled to the bottom